So you have Covid-19. What are your treatment options?

 What are monoclonal antibodies?

 Monoclonal antibodies (mAbs) are white blood cells cloned in labs to help prevent or fight specific infections.
 In healthy people, a vaccine or infection triggers the body to create antibodies and fight infection.
-Monoclonal antibody treatments replace that process for high-risk people who do not make such an immune response.
+MAbs replace that process for high-risk people who do not make this immune response.

 What is Evusheld?
 Developed by AstraZeneca, the FDA approved Evusheld in December of 2021.
-Studies show it can reduce Covid infection rates by 77%.
-While only given to immunocompromised people, studies did not include them.
-So we’re still waiting on specifics about that efficacy.
+Studies show it had the potential to reduce Covid-19 infection rates by 77%.
+Yet while only given to immunocompromised people, studies did not include them—so we’re still waiting on specifics about that efficacy.
+While newer studies show that Evusheld does not neutralize the new BQ variants, it has not been pulled from authorization.

 How does Evusheld work?
 Two antibody drugs—Tixagevimab and Cilgavimab—work together to make it harder for the SARS-CoV-2 virus to reproduce.
 Evusheld is administered via 2 intramuscular injections (1 each of Tixagevimab and Cilgavimab), with doses repeated every 6 months.